 When I left Alaska in the summer of 2009, I wasn’t sure where I’d end up; life has a habit of slotting into place when I’m on my bike, so I figured I’d let it take its shape.
 I’ve always enjoyed bike touring for this very reason: everyday living becomes more straightforward, funnelled through the simple act of spinning pedals.
 A bicycle is minimal and uncomplicated, so it’s fitting that riding is the perfect mind and body de-clutterer.
 The blog was a way of recording this extended journey for friends and family, and a chance to process everything I was seeing and experiencing.

 Come 2013, I was still pedalling, and While Out Riding had grown into a website, built around the same blog – but with plenty of added extras, like gear reviews, packlists, Q&As, a gallery, route notes and more.
 By this time, I had made it to Huaraz, Peru.
-After a year in New Mexico with my son, I resumed my journey, this time cycling north from Patagonia to meet myself in Peru once more, finally bringing this convoluted journey to a close in September 2014.
+After a year in New Mexico with my son, I resumed my journey, this time cycling north from Patagonia to meet myself in Peru, as it were, finally bringing this convoluted journey to a close in September 2014.

-In the UK, I work as a freelance cycling journalist, and have co-ran a bike touring business for five years in the Indian Himalaya called Out There Biking.
+In the UK, I work as a freelance cycling journalist.
+Previously, I co-ran a bike touring business for five years in the Indian Himalaya called Out There Biking.